christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 ---
 layout: post
-title:  "Interface-oriented in OpenOffice / LibreOffice : automate your office tasks with Python Macros"
+title:  "Interface-oriented programming in OpenOffice / LibreOffice : automate your office tasks with Python Macros"
 date:   2015-12-06 23:00:51
 categories: office
 ---

 # OpenOffice or LibreOffice ?

-OpenOffice and LibreOffice are the main open-source office suites.
+OpenOffice and LibreOffice are the main open-source office suites, the opensource equivalent to Microsoft Office, to create text document, spreadsheets, presentations and drawings.

 LibreOffice was a fork of OpenOffice.org (when OpenOffice went under Oracle's umbrella) and is built on the original OpenOffice.org code base.

-Both are equivalent, but the usual advise is to use LibreOffice ([see the differences](http://www.howtogeek.com/187663/openoffice-vs.-libreoffice-whats-the-difference-and-which-should-you-use/)) since it is the project of the volunteers of the open-source community and has been developping more quickly.
+Both are equivalent, but the usual advise is to use LibreOffice ([see the differences](http://www.howtogeek.com/187663/openoffice-vs.-libreoffice-whats-the-difference-and-which-should-you-use/)) since it is the project of the volunteers from the open-source community and has been developping more quickly.

 I'll speak about LibreOffice now, but the same is true for OpenOffice.